PacketAnglers/atd-avd-l2ls-campus/README.md

 - line 49 - `sha512_password:`
 - line 50 - `ssh_key:`

-Your file should look similar to below.  **DO NOT USE** these values, but rather the ones from your show command output, as they are unique to your switches.
+Your file should look similar to below.
+Use values your show command output above, as they are unique to your switches.

 ``` yaml
 # group_vars/ATD.yml